 For each home meet that Ventura Tigres hosts, a parent or other designated volunteer must meet their volunteer obligation.
 You will be notified the week before each home meet where you will be needed and for which shift (AM or PM).
 It is the responsibility of each athlete’s family to ensure this obligation is met or that other arrangements are made prior to the meet.
-The volunteer coordinator for the Tigres is Lori Prehn.

 The club is a 100% volunteer organization.
 In order for our meets to run smoothly we must have everyone committed to participating.
 When we host a meet we need about 125 people handling various duties concurrently throughout the meet.
 The more volunteers, the faster the meet will proceed and it will be more enjoyable for everyone.
 All age groups have a parent meeting, usually during the first few days of practice.
 The purpose of the meeting is to communicate general information as well as outline what is expected of athletes and their parents.